 Getting to Cedar Lodge

-Once all of the guests heading to the Zhupanova Float, Zendzur and Cedar Lodges are through customs, Andrey and his helpers will help you load your gear onto two micro-buses waiting outside the small terminal.
+They will help you load gear into micro-buses.
 They will then drive to the offices of Purga, where Andrey will take your passports briefly to make photocopies to fill out the paperwork required for your fishing license as well as to fill out the paperwork that will be required for departure from Russia at the end of your trip.
 They will also request at this time the $100 (payable in $US Dollars is okay) for the weekly fishing license.

 Depending on the weather, the flight into Cedar can be as short as 30 minutes or as long as 50 minutes; either way you’ll pass dramatic mountains and towering volcanoes – enjoy the ride!
 Upon landing on the helipad in front of the lodge, you will meet the Cedar guide staff, who will assist in gathering your luggage from the helicopter and showing you to your rooms.

-Once you’ve settled in to your rooms, the head guide will give everyone a quick orientation and fishing talk, and the guides will help you set up and organize tackle.
-For those wanting to fish, there is some great water right in front of the lodge, and many guests are able to hook their first fish of the trip before dinner.
+Once you’ve settled in to your rooms, the head guide will give everyone a quick orientation and fishing talk, and the guides will help you set up and organize tackle for the week’s fishing.
+There is no scheduled fishing on this day, but guests are welcome to make a few casts in front of the lodge and often the first fish of the trip is hooked before supper.

 After a leisurely breakfast each day at 8am (no need to beat the crowds here!) you and your partner will be assigned a beat and a guide and head out on the river in “Alaska style” jet-equipped river boats.
 Cedar Lodge organizes anglers on the river according to a beat system.
 There are three beats, ‘upper,’ ‘middle,’ and ‘lower,’ each consisting of about 8 miles of water.
 Guides typically stay on their beat as anglers rotate through each day.
 In this way fishermen get to fish each beat twice and with each guide twice during the week.
 With just six anglers in camp, the feeling of solitude on such an expansive amount of world-class, trophy trout water cannot be overemphasized.